nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Adding a Schedule while all Clients and Sessions are being shown.

-   1. Prerequisites: Multiple Clients and Sessions in the list can be viewed on the left and right panel of the GUI respectively.
+   1. Prerequisites: There should be at least 1 Client and 1 Session in the Client and Session List respectively.

    1. Test case: `schadd c/1 s/1`<br>
       Expected: Add a Schedule associated with the first Client in the Client List and first Session in the Session List. <br>